dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/http.md

 {{% /codetab %}}

 {{< /tabs >}}

+{{% alert title="Note" color="primary" %}}
+HTTPS binding support can also be configured using the **MTLSRootCA** metadata option.
+This will add the specified certificate to the list of trusted certificates for the binding.
+There is no specific preference for either method.
+While the **MTLSRootCA** option is easy to use and does not require any changes to the sidecar, it accepts only one certificate.
+If you need to trust multiple certificates, you need to install them in the sidecar by following the steps above.
+{{% /alert %}}

 ## Using mTLS or enabling client TLS authentication along with HTTPS
 You can configure the HTTP binding to use mTLS or client TLS authentication along with HTTPS by providing the `MTLSRootCA`, `MTLSClientCert`, and `MTLSClientKey` metadata fields in the binding component.